All You Need To Know About Various Liver Diseases

 Liver failure or Acute Liver failure means liver failure is happening in a person who did not have any liver related disease .
 It is a huge challenge and the number of cases is very few and far but high volume centers can see 12 to 20 cases every year with this particular syndrome.
 Has there been any medical progress made in this syndrome?
 Yes.
 Those who present very acutely what we call as Hyperacute liver failure, a proportion of them can survive by intensive care including plasma exchange.
 However the prognosis or however the patient is going to fear is still dependent on the etiology that means what causes the liver failure can determine the outcome of the patient.
 Again, patients who present with an advanced grade of coma, they often need transplants because without transplants their mortality is to the tune of 60% to 80%.
 Far more commonly we are seeing the syndrome of acute on chronic liver failure, that means this is an acute disturbance with the patients who already have an underline chronic liver disease to the brink.
 The patients then start to develop not just liver failure but other organ failure of the body also including kidney failure, brain failure and so on and so forth.
 This condition is at least four to five times more common than acute liver failure and again we should try to manage these patients medically with good liver intensive care and organ support systems and if we find that these patients are not getting better then these patients are offered liver transplantation.

 Lastly, what has been the impact of covid on liver diseases and liver patients we have seen over the last few months that covid can affect the liver in a number of ways.
 The virus can damage the liver itself or stimulate it.
-Number of medicines that are used to treat covid also are hepatotoxic, potentially damaging to the liver.
-And then patients who already have chronic liver disease if they were to contract covid patients then rapidly the liver function can deteriorate.
-Earlier we used to feel that it is only people who are overweight are at risk for covid and adverse outcomes but now it has been see and increasingly recognised by a number of workers all across the world that even patients with fatty liver disease and that is now also considered to be a predisposition to more severe covid infection.
+The number of medicines that are used to treat covid also are hepatotoxic, potentially damaging to the liver.
+And then patients who already have a chronic liver disease if they were to contract covid patients then rapidly the liver function can deteriorate.
+Earlier we used to feel that it is only people who are overweight are at risk for covid and adverse outcomes but now it has been seen and increasingly recognised by a number of workers all across the world that even patients with fatty liver disease and that are now also considered to be a predisposition to more severe covid infection.

 Patients with immune separation and those with autoimmune chronic disease have to be managed well.
-If they get infected by COVID19 virus, they have to modulate their immune separation, so that the body can get rid of this virus and then once they have tested negative by PCR and their symptoms have resolved then these patients slowly move back to their initial immune suppression.
+If they get infected by the COVID-19 virus, they have to modulate their immune separation, so that the body can get rid of this virus and then once they have tested negative by PCR and their symptoms have resolved then these patients slowly move back to their initial immune suppression.

-Pro health tips for the liver is a moderate diet, physical activity, and the things that downplay are alcohol indulgence, choosing junk food, carbonated beverages, not exercising, and then being indiscrete.
+Pro health tips for the liver is a moderate diet, physical activity, and the things that downplay are alcohol indulgence, choosing junk food, carbonated beverages, not exercising and then being indiscrete.

 - Liver Diseases.
 Healthline, https://www.healthline.com/health/liver-diseases.
 Accessed on 16th April 2021.